Caren408/First_Project/README.md

 On the other hand, the "movie_ratings" table contains 73,856 rows and consists of three columns.
 This table contains data related to the ratings received by the movies, including average rating, number of votes, and movie ID.

+Conclusion

+Based on the analysis, I found out that that documentaries, biographies, music-related films, and sports-themed movies have achieved the highest average ratings.
+These genres have resonated well with audiences, reflecting their appreciation for storytelling, real-life narratives, and engaging musical.
+Conversely, horror and science have obtained the lowest average ratings.
+This indicates that these genres may not have resonated as strongly with viewers, suggesting a potential area for improvement in terms of audience reception and satisfaction.
+By leveraging these insights, the studio can focus on producing more content in the genres that have proven to be well-received, while also considering ways to enhance the quality and appeal of horror and sci-fi films to improve their ratings and audience reception.

+Recommendation

+Based on the analysis, it is recommended that the new Microsoft movie studio focuses on genres such as documentaries, biographies, music, and sports.
+These genres have consistently received high ratings and have resonated well with audiences.
+By capitalizing on the audience's preference for factual storytelling, real-life narratives, and engaging content related to music and sports, the studio can increase the likelihood of positive reception and audience satisfaction.

+In contrast, the analysis indicates that horror and sci-fi genres have obtained lower ratings.
+Therefore, it would be prudent for the Microsoft studio to prioritize genres that have demonstrated a higher potential for success, rather than investing heavily in horror or sci-fi films, which may face more challenges in terms of audience reception and satisfaction.

+By aligning the studio's content production strategy with genres that have a proven track record of positive ratings, Microsoft can position itself to deliver compelling and well-received films, enhancing its chances of success in the competitive movie industry.

+Non Technical presentation

+To access the google slides click on this link: https://docs.google.com/presentation/d/1VN7n8FIW_b9GWRn-dc-baNhptvFY4MMtC5cnERi4Yns/edit#slide=id.g24b8f3daf56_0_46